edgio-docs/edgio-docs/guides/caching.md

 ## How do I know if a response was served from the cache?

-To know if a response is being cached, examine the `{{ HEADER_PREFIX }}t` response header.
+To know if a response is being cached, examine the `{{ HEADER_PREFIX }}-t` response header.
 There are two components that indicate caching status:

 - `oc` - The outer (level 1) cache
 - `sc` - The shield (level 2) cache